epccs/Gravimetric/Applications/Adc/README.md

 ##  /0/analog?
 0..7\[,0..7\[,0..7\[,0..7\[,0..7\]\]\]\]

-Analog-to-Digital Converter reading from up to 5 ADMUX channels.
+Analog-to-Digital Converter reading from up to 5 channels.
 The reading repeats every 2 Seconds until the Rx buffer gets a character.
-Channel 7 is the input voltage (PWR_V), channel 6 is the input current (PWR_I), channel 5 is the alternate input current (ALT_I), channel 4 is the alternate input voltage (ALT_V), channel 3, 2,  1, and 0 inputs can read up to about 4.5V (higher voltages are blocked by a level shift).
-Channel 7 through 4 is from the manager over a private I2C connection.
+Channel 11 is the input voltage (PWR_V), channel 10 is the input current (PWR_I), channel 8 is the alternate input current (ALT_I), channel 9 is the alternate input voltage (ALT_V), channels 0..3 can read up to about 4.5V (higher voltages are blocked by a level shift).
+Channel 4..7 are from floating test points.
+Channels 8..11 are from the manager over a private I2C connection.

 ```
 /1/analog?
-4,5,6,7
+8,9,10,11
-{"ALT_V":"0.00","ALT_I":"0.000","PWR_I":"0.033","PWR_V":"12.75"}
+{"ALT_I":"0.00","ALT_V":"0.00","PWR_I":"0.02","PWR_V":"12.81"}
 /1/analog?
-0,1,2,3
+0,1,2,3,4
-{"ADC0":"0.00","ADC1":"0.03","ADC2":"0.00","ADC3":"0.00"}
+{"ADC0":"3.75","ADC1":"3.77","ADC2":"3.77","ADC3":"3.77","ADC4":"3.77"}
 ```

-Channels 0..3 were connected to the [SelfTest] setup when I ran the above.
+Channels 0..4 were floating when I ran the above.

-Channels 4..7 are taken from the manager over the I2C interface (on ^0 of this board they were on these respective channels).
+Channels 8..11 are taken from the manager over the I2C interface.

 ##  /0/avcc 4500000..5500000